databricks-industry-solutions/security-analysis-tool/docs/setup/azure.md

 - Go to the [Account Console](https://accounts.azuredatabricks.net/)
 - On the left side bar menu, click on `User management`
 - Select `Service Principal` and then `Add service principal`
+- Select `Microsoft Entra ID Managed Application` as the service principal type.
-- Paste the App Client ID and App Client Secret in the respective fields.
+- Paste the App Client ID and create a new name for the service principal.
 - Click Add.
 - The Service Principal must be granted the `Account Admin` role.
 This role provides the ability to manage account-level settings and permissions.
 - Assign the Workspace Admin Role: The Service Principal must be assigned the `Workspace Admin` role for each workspace it will manage.
 This role provides the ability to manage workspace-level settings and permissions.